 6. A blow against suburban sprawl is struck.
 In fact, a related term, transit proximate development, carries this specific meaning.

 Transit proximate development is used to describe instances in which the development is near transit, but not fully oriented toward the transit facility in the sense of shared parking, physical orientation toward the boarding platform, particular care taken for pedestrians, and so forth.
-So in professional jargon, transit proximate development is less desirable.
+A similar term you might hear is transit adjacent development.
+So in professional jargon, transit proximate development is less desirable than true TOD.

-7. Joint parking for the development, including commercial and residential uses, as well as transit riders, represents a possible savings in total parking.
+7. Joint parking for the development, including commercial and residential uses, as well as transit riders, represents a possible savings in total parking needs.
+Parking, especially one-level surface parking, is expensive, encourages unnecessary driving, and complicates stormwater management.

 8. In the face of climate change, any relief from the need to drive to work or to obtain basic goods and services is a positive at both the household and community levels.